 - Explain the evidence.
 No paraphrasing!
 Compare the evidence, then state your purpose in an argument supported by data.
 Your response should display a thorough comprehension of the topic.
 Respond carefully.
 Make sure to use geographical terms, theories, and models that you learned throughout the year.

 - Practice.
-The most important thing is to practice answering FRQs.
-Practicing with exam-style questions will help you become acquainted with the FRQ rubric and develop your skill of analyzing a question and answering it to the point with clarity.
+The most important thing is to practice answering MCQs.
+Practicing with exam-style questions from UWorld’s AP Human Geo QBank will help you become acquainted with the MCQ rubric and develop your skill of analyzing a question and answering it to the point with clarity.

-You will improve your GPA and ace your exam if you prepare with UWorld, take an AP Human Geography practice test, apply your course content knowledge and skills in the classroom, and follow a well-thought-out AP HUG study plan.
+You will improve your GPA and ace your exam if you prepare with UWorld, enroll for our AP HUG prep course, apply your content knowledge and skills in the classroom, and follow a well-thought-out AP HUG study plan.

 Frequently Answered Questions (FAQs)